 Bob has an alter ego called Biff who played bass, wrote songs, and recorded with Vancouver’s only power pop middle aged punk band , The Dadolescents.

-Vancouver, BC born James Badger is a performance and studio drummer.
-Specializing in Roots-style music, he thrives on playing old country, blues, rockabilly, New Orleans-style, R&B and old rock & roll.
-His nickname in the blues world is “Hollywood Jimmie” because he’s so NOT Hollywood.
+Sadly, we lost James suddenly in November, 2020.
+He was a true talent, friend and supporter of the arts in Vancouver, BC.
+Specializing in roots-style music, he enjoyed playing old country, blues, rockabilly, New Orleans-style, R&B and old rock & roll.
+His nickname was “Hollywood Jimmie” because he’s so NOT Hollywood.